Skip to main content

 Changes to Duo starting Tuesday February 27th:

-Duo "Verified Push" is when you are prompted to enter three to six digits during the Duo MFA sign-in process.
-This typically occurs when a risk has been identified during authentication.
+1. Verified Duo Push will be enabled Duo "Verified Push" prompts you to enter three to six digits during the Duo MFA sign-in process if a risk has been identified during authentication.
 More about Duo Verified Push on Duo's website

 With Verified Duo Push, authentication happens normally unless Duo determines an authentication attempt is unusual or higher risk through a combination of factors:

-• Login location & "Impossible Travel" - (i.e. login from Santa Clara & Japan in the same hour)
+• Login location "Impossible Travel" - (i.e., login from Santa Clara & Japan in the same hour)

 • User denying authentication repeatedly or reporting fraud